ACT’s Mission and governance

 There are up to 25 Council members and all are ACT members with a paid subscription who represent a range of geographical areas across England and a range of constituencies involved in Citizenship education from early years and primary to post 16, from youth settings and NGOs.

 The Council comprises a range of teachers and citizenship educators who take on the roles of Chair and Vice Chair.
 Council members also contribute to ACT’s work to edit the journal ‘Teaching Citizenship’, plan our summer Conference and contribute to our projects and work to support the subject.
 All members of Council are voluntary and attract no financial reward.
 Council Members are reimbursed for the cost of travel to Council meetings.

 How to stand for Council

-Any subscription member of ACT can apply to be a member of Council.
-Those interested should express their interest in writing to email@example.com for the attention of the Chair of ACT Council.
-The Chair will arrange an election for new Council Members using an on-line vote.
+Any paid member of ACT can apply to be a member of Council.
+Those interested should express their interest in writing to [email protected] for the attention of the Chair of ACT Council.
+The Chair will arrange an election for new Council Members using an online vote.
 Such elections will operate with a simple first past the post single vote.

 Our vision is for all young people to be active, informed citizens, equipped through effective Citizenship Education with the political knowledge, skills and experience to participate in and shape a strong and vibrant democracy based on equality, fairness and justice.ACT vision